GRACENSAI/it_tools_proj/README.md

 * Hive_Scripts :

-This directory holds the hive query scripts.
+This directory holds the hive query scripts for :

-i.   create_tables
-ii.  load_data_stg_initial
-iii. load_data_stg_daily
-iv.  update_intermediate
-v.   update_aggrigate
++ First Time Run
+   - This folder contains Hive scripts that needs to be run at the first time of system setup.
++ Daily Run
+   - This folder contains Hive scripts to be executed daily.

+* Automation First Run :

+This shell script automates the first system setup - right fom data procurement to data archiving.

-* Automation :
+* Automation Daily Run :

-This shell script automates the whole process - from data procurement to data archiving.
+This shell script automates the daily system processes - right fom data procurement to data archiving.

+* Data Warehouse Layout :

+This spreadsheet contains the data warehouse layout - giving details of the staging tables, intermediate tables and aggrigate tables.

+* System Architecture :

+This image explains the system architecture and data flow.